Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 Instead of importing an external CSS file, another way to include CSS is to use the built-in `style` attribute.

 The `style` attribute takes in a JavaScript object.
-This JS object should contain the property-value pairs, where the property name is the CSS equivalent, but camelCase.
+This JS object should contain property-value pairs, where the property name is equivalent to a CSS style property, but camelCase.

+For example, the CSS style property `background-image` would become `backgroundImage`.

 <!-- prettier-ignore-start -->
 ```js